 The Thursday mercadillo on Avenida de Bernat Sarriá, close to the Creueta tram stop, is seriously big; around 100 stalls offering everything from t-shirts to tomatoes.
 The clothes and leather goods are cheaper than you’ll find anywhere else, and there’s always scope for haggling.
 Make sure you bring a bag and stock up on the fruit and vegetables; the range on offer (and the prices) are irresistible.

 The Mercado Central isn’t quite so lively, but you’ll find fresh fish, meat, fruit and vegetables on offer Monday-Saturday in a cool, modern building on Carrer Canalejas.
 You’ll also find dried fish (salazones), cheeses and embutidos (delicatessen).
-Stop off for a glass of Valencian cava at Ca Barto, or try the open-air bar out front; if you ask, they’ll cook what you’ve just bought in the market.
+Try the open-air bar out front; if you ask, they’ll cook what you’ve just bought in the market (but make sure you ask before you buy!)

 8. La Vila Museum

 Who wants to go to a museum when the sun is shining and the beach is calling?
 Well, Villajoyosa museum is really worth a look.
 There are some excellent exhibits here in the brand new building constructed behind the façade of the old school on Carrer Colón, as good as you’ll find in much bigger museums.

 There’s also the fascinating story of the Bou Ferrer, a Roman ship that sank off La Vila in the mid-1st century AD.
 The wreck is one of the most important in the entire Mediterranean and the ship’s cargo is undergoing preservation in La Vila museum.
 Check out the guided tours (some are in English); they’re excellent.
 More info in my blog here

 La Vila museum also runs Barbera dels Aragonés, a handsome 16th century mansion set in a pleasant park a few minutes walk away on Carrer Barranquet.
 It was once the home of the Aragonés family who arrived in La Vila with the Christian reconquest in the 1300s.
 Take one of the tours to see the restored building and experience how the family lived.
 More here.